INK-USC/LEAN-LIFE/README.md

 Note: All paths are relative to being just outside the `LEAN-LIFE` directory.
 Please adjust paths accordingly.
 We will dockerize this project soon as well.

 1. Ensure your `leanlife` environment is activated
-2. Navigate to the `server` folder inside `annotation/src`, `cd LEAN-LIFE/annotation/src/server`
-3. `npm install`
-4. `npm run build`
-5. We will now setup the postgres connection.
+2. We will now setup the postgres connection.
 Navigate to the `src` folder inside `annotation`, `cd LEAN-LIFE/annotation/src`.
      * Inside the `app` folder, navigate to [settings.py](https://github.com/INK-USC/LEAN-LIFE/blob/master/annotation/src/app/settings.py#L100)
           * Find the `DATABASES` dictionary, and replace the `PASSWORD` "fill-this-in" with your own password
-6. Navigate to the `src` folder inside `annotation`, `cd LEAN-LIFE/annotation/src` and run:
+3. Navigate to the `src` folder inside `annotation`, `cd LEAN-LIFE/annotation/src` and run:
     * `./setup.sh PASSWORD-YOU-JUST-SET` <- (passing your password in as an argument)
     * you will be asked to create a user here, this user is what you will use to login to the LEAN-LIFE application
-7. `python manage.py runserver 0.0.0.0:8000`
+4. Start the backend: `python manage.py runserver 0.0.0.0:8000`
+5. Navigate to the `frontend` folder inside `annotation/src`, `cd LEAN-LIFE/frontend`
+6. We will now install required package for the frontend, `npm install`
+7. Start the frontend: `npm run serve`
-8. Open up an browser window and navigate to http://0.0.0.0:8000/
+8. Open up an browser window and navigate to http://0.0.0.0:8080/

 # Contributing